Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Mei 2025 06.25.00 UTC
+- WIB: Minggu, 25 Mei 2025 09.22.42 UTC
-- WITA: Minggu, 25 Mei 2025 07.25.00 UTC
+- WITA: Minggu, 25 Mei 2025 10.22.42 UTC
-- WIT: Minggu, 25 Mei 2025 08.25.00 UTC
+- WIT: Minggu, 25 Mei 2025 11.22.42 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology